ActianCorp/integration-platform-docs/docs/dashboard.md

 ### Adding and Removing Widgets

-To add or remove a widget, do the followng:
+To add or remove a widget, do the following:

 1. Click <img src="/img/icons/ellipsis.png" className="icon" alt="the ellipsis icon"/> in the upper right corner of any dashboard widget and select **Settings**: